 Medicare policy for 2020 requires adherence to “direct supervision” for radiation oncology services paid under the Physician Fee Schedule in the freestanding setting.
 “Direct supervision” requires that the physician be immediately available to provide assistance throughout the duration of the procedure.

-However, given the circumstances of the COVID-19 PHE, CMS stated in the IFR that it recognizes that in some cases, the physical proximity of the physician might present an additional exposure risk.
+However, given the circumstances of the COVID-19 public health emergency, CMS stated in the IFR that it recognizes that in some cases, the physical proximity of the physician might present an additional exposure risk.
 According to the IFR, CMS states:

 "In some cases, technology would allow appropriate supervision without the physical presence of a physician.
 In the context of the PHE for the COVID-19 pandemic, given the risks of exposure, the immediate potential risk to needed medical care, the increased demand for health care professionals in the context of PHE for the COVID-19 pandemic, and the widespread use of telecommunications technology, we believe that the individual practitioners are in the best position to make decisions based on their clinical judgement in particular circumstances.”